microsoft/adaptive_cloud_community/README.md

 - November 22nd, 08:00 AM Pacific Time (PST)
 - December - No meetup (Holidays break)

+## Azure Hybrid AMA on Twitter Spaces

+Join Azure Hybrid + multicloud experts from Microsoft and the MVP community to learn about new product features, releases and to find answers to challenging hybrid and multicloud problems.
+Live on Twitter!
+Learn more [here](/azure_arc_community/TwitterSpaces.md).

 ## Azure Hybrid Cloud resources

 - [Azure Arc Documentations](https://docs.microsoft.com/azure/azure-arc/)